The following two tabs change content below.

 Evesham Municipal Court Power Outage

 We’re here to help.
 If you or a loved one are facing charges in Municipal Court including moving violations in a “Safe Corridor,” contact the Municipal Court defense lawyers at DeMichele & DeMichele.
 Our lawyers have worked as municipal court prosecutors and public defenders in several South Jersey towns.
-A confidential free consultation with an experienced Municipal Court attorney is just a call (856) 546-1350 or click away. _______The following two tabs change content below.
+A confidential free consultation with an experienced Municipal Court attorney is just a call (856) 546-1350 or click away. _______

 Richard A. DeMichele, Jr. is a seasoned litigator, devoting a substantial part of his practice to family law and personal injury matters.